danmcb/COBS-Consistent-Overhead-Byte-Stuffing-improved/README.markdown

 This repo keeps the Jaques F implementation in the file `old_cobs.c` and a trivial build script is provided which builds both versions and allows the test cases to be run on each. ( `COBS_ENCODE_ADD_TERMINATOR` should of course NOT be defined when testing the Jaques F version.)

+### Original Cheshire/Baker version

+An implementation of the original implementation by the designers of COBS is also included.
+This version is slightly different as it does not return any value, therefore the output buffer should be memset to 0 before encode/decode.
+The test suite has been adapted for it, and also appears to reveal bugs in the same places as the Jaques F implementation.

 ## About COBS

 [Consistent Overhead Byte Stuffing](http://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) is an encoding that removes all 0 bytes from arbitrary binary data.
 The encoded data consists only of bytes with values from 0x01 to 0xFF.
 This is useful for preparing data for transmission over a serial link (RS-232 or RS-485 for example), as the 0 byte can be used to unambiguously indicate packet boundaries.
 COBS also has the advantage of adding very little overhead (at least 1 byte, plus up to an additional byte per 254 bytes of data).
 For messages smaller than 254 bytes, the overhead is constant.